 Before you head outside to tidy the mess, make sure there are no downed power lines or trees leaning on power lines.
 And if there is ice or snow, wait for that to melt before beginning.

-1. Inspect trees.
-After storms, your tree may pose a safety risk–especially if you see large fallen branches, a split tree trunk or a broken tree top.
+1. Inspect trees. after storms, your tree may pose a safety risk,–especially if you see large fallen branches, branches hanging inside the canopy, a split tree trunk or a broken trunk at the top of tree.
 Look for danger signs, like these, and see what you should do next.

 2. Pick up small twigs, leaves and debris.
 Use as you please.
-When dry, branches make excellent firewood.
-Or see if your local township will turn them into wood chips.
-As for the leaves, compost them and work them into the soil to improve it.
+Dry, branches make excellent firewood.
+You may also contact your local township or municipality they can turn them into wood chips.
+Leaf debris can be turned into compost.

 4. Trim leaf-damaged plants.
 If the stems of your annuals, perennials or vegetable plants are still intact, simply remove the damaged leaves.
-Even if the flower or shrub was uprooted, you can try to replant and prune if the stem looks okay.
-Just don’t remove more than a third of leaves at once.
-That way, your plants will have enough leaves left to replenish what they lost.
+Even if the flower or shrub was uprooted, you can try to replant.

 5. Remove plants with broken stems.
-On the flip side, if your plants have damaged leaves and a snapped stem, it’s not going to recover.
+On the flip side, if your plants have damaged leaves and a snapped stem, depending on the severity of the injury, the plant may not recover.
 So, remove and replace.

 7. Help your trees recover.
 Small actions, like mulching, proper watering and fertilizing, throughout the year help maintain the health of your trees.
-And in turn, healthy trees are less likely to have deadwood break off during storms.
+And in turn, healthy trees are more likely to come out of a storm.

 Spot a serious tree issue?
 Click here for a free consultation with your local tree expert!